jonstump/robogers/README.md

 ```
 * After the page has been cloned to your chosen directory locate the folder and open it.
 * After you have the folder open that you cloned from Github.com double click the file "index.html"
-* The webpage should open in the default browser set by your machines settings
+* The webpage should open in the default browser set by your machine's settings

 ## Sources Used